tommycs127/yumcha/README.md

 For example, the S. L. Wong Romanization scheme uses `e` for `[ɛː]` and `u` for `[u̯]`, but it uses `eu` for `[yː]`.
 This prevents the scheme from being able to represent `[ɛːu̯]`.
 Therefore, converting an input such as `deu6` (in Jyutping) to the S. L. Wong scheme results in no valid output.

+> [!NOTE]
-Such limitations must be explicitly defined in the `validate()` method of any subclass inheriting from the `Representation` class.
+> Such limitations must be explicitly defined in the `validate()` method of any subclass inheriting from the `Representation` class.
+Without properly defined constraints, exceptions or unexpected results may occur.

 ## 🛣️ Roadmap